Part of the Glyn Academies Trust

 Reading

 At Hillcroft, we intend for every child to leave this phase of their education enthused about, and engaged with, reading.
 The culture of the school will foster a life-long love of reading, whether it be for information, pleasure or other purposes.
-By providing children with a wide-range of age-appropriate and varied resources, our children’s horizons and aspirations will be broadened and they will be exposed to worlds that they may not have experienced.
+By providing children with a wide-range of age-appropriate, diverse and varied resources, our children’s horizons and aspirations will be broadened and they will be exposed to worlds that they may not have experienced.
 Reading teaching will focus on securing skills through a sequential and progressive pedagogy; from decoding and fluency to inference and interpretation, depending on children’s individual needs.
 Their confidence in reading will enable them to make a positive contribution to society and prepare them for accessing the next stage of their education.
 Pupils will leave Hillcroft able to make the best life choices, supported by their ability to engage with the modern world through different text forms.

 Learning to read:

 Reading is an incredibly important skill that underpins all learning, across the whole curriculum.
-Children apply their phonetical knowledge from Read Write Inc. sessions in their reading, decoding and reading words with increasing accuracy as they gain confidence.
+Children apply their phonetic knowledge from Read Write Inc. sessions in their reading, decoding and reading words with increasing accuracy as they gain confidence.
 The sounds they are taught are built on in RWInc. books that they read in school, the books link to the sounds they have learnt so far.
 The children read during their daily RWInc. sessions.
 These sessions are to help the children to apply their phonetic knowledge in context as well as to support them in their comprehension of what they are reading.

 For more information on our Phonics scheme, please see the Phonics tab: /144/phonics